One-dimensional polymers in random environments: stretching vs. folding: Some heuristics: presentation of the phase diagrams

-If $\xi >1/2$, this corresponds to a ``stretching'' of the random walk, whereas when $\xi<1/2$, this corresponds to a ``folding'' of the random walk: we will refer to~\eqref{E106} as the \emph{entropic cost} of having end-to-end fluctuations $N^{\xi}$.
+If $\xi >1/2$, this corresponds to a ``stretching'' of the random walk, whereas when $\xi<1/2$, this corresponds to a ``folding'' of the random walk.
+We refer to~\eqref{E106} as the \emph{entropic cost} of having range size $N^{\xi}$.